DrillOrDrop’s April 2017 digest of news about fracking, shale and onshore oil and gas updated daily

 - The same judge refuses permission for a challenge against reopening the public inquiry for Roseacre Wood but resident fights on

-- Environment Agency objects to UKOG’s oil production plans at Markwells Wood in South Downs
+- Environment Agency objects again to UKOG’s oil production plans at Markwells Wood in South Downs

 - Egdon begins appeal against refusal of planning permission for Wressle site, N Lincs